-- Under future climate conditions, annual economic loss due to changes in crop production (C2) increases only slightly from some 72 to 89 million USD.
-Under both climates, it represents close to 1.2% of the average economic value of crop production. - Average annual hydropower losses (C3) from the Akosombo and Kpong dams are projected to increase considerably, overall about 8 times. - Under current climate conditions, a gradual increase in agricultural (crop) income loss is expected when return periods go up from 10 to 200 years.
+- Under future climate conditions, annual economic loss due to changes in crop production (C2) will only increase slightly from some 72 to 89 million USD.
+Under both climates, it represents close to 1.2% of the average economic value of crop production. - Average annual hydropower losses (C3) from the Akosombo and Kpong dams are projected to increase considerably, approximately by a factor of eight overall. - Under current climate conditions, a gradual increase in agricultural (crop) income loss is expected when return periods go up from 10 to 200 years.
 Under future climate conditions, losses increase for lower return periods which occur more frequently (10 20 years) whereas they decrease for higher return periods (50 200 years).
-This indicates that rarer events will have a lower impact on agricultural (crop) income. - A strong increase in hydropower losses is expected under future climate.
+This indicates that rarer events will have a lower impact on agricultural (crop) income.

+• A strong increase in hydropower losses is expected under future climate conditions.
 Losses will significantly increase for frequent return periods.
-In future, frequent probable maximum losses (5 year return period) will exceed the probable maximum losses currently experienced once every 100 years.
+In the future, frequent probable maximum losses (5 year return period) will exceed the probable maximum losses currently experienced once every 100 years.